 Poor children and caregivers in Malawi have limited access to services that can improve children’s health and nutrition.
 One child in eight dies before reaching age 5.
 Seven out of 10 child deaths in Malawi are due to preventable causes such as malaria, diarrhea, pneumonia, anemia, malnutrition and neonatal causes.
 Malaria and pneumonia alone account for nearly half of those deaths.
 Additionally, Malawi is thought to have nearly 500,000 children who have lost one or both parents to HIV/AIDS, and approximately 25,000 new pediatric HIV/AIDS infections are registered every year.
 Extended family members have been overwhelmed with new demands for support to these orphaned and vulnerable children, both economically and psychosocially.

 Just over 80% of all children between ages 6 and 13 are enrolled in elementary school.
 Young people’s literacy has increased to 76% and women’s literacy is making gains.
 However, the quality of education remains poor.
 There is an acute shortage of teachers and physical infrastructure, and many children either do not graduate elementary school or repeat many classes.
 Causes of drop-out include the inability to purchase materials to attend school, the need for labor at home, and, particularly for girls, early pregnancy and marriage as well as fears about safety and security while at school.

-Our programs help children and families affected by HIV/AIDS obtain community-based care that prolongs and improves their quality of life.
+To help stop the spread of HIV/AIDS, our programs help children and families affected by the deadly disease obtain community-based care that prolongs and improves their quality of life.
 We minimize the impact of HIV/AIDS on orphans and other vulnerable children by bringing together communities to address food, livelihoods and other needs of AIDS-affected households and preventing new infections through behavior changes.